• 4,000 firms

 Get 3 free quotes 4,000+ BPO SUPPLIERS

-As a result, the leased asset is treated as if it were owned by the lessee for accounting and financial reporting purposes.
+This lease is much like a purchase in accounting terms.
+In effect, it hands the benefits and duties of ownership to the lessee.
+As a result, the asset is treated as if the lessee owns it for accounting and financial reporting purposes.

 Defining capital lease